qhliang/tiny-chatting-server/README.md

 # tiny-chatting-server
-A simple chatting server with python
+A simple chatting server with python and select